Caitríona Balfe: Money Monster, Ford v Ferrari, Belfast, and future projects

 Balfe co-starred in the film Money Monster (2016), directed by Jodie Foster and starring George Clooney and Julia Roberts.
 She played the head of PR of a company whose stock bottoms out, causing a man to lose all of his savings and subsequently take hostages on a live TV show.
 Eric Hills of The Movie Waffler wrote "But it's relative newcomer Balfe who leaves the greatest impression; she's magnetic, stealing scenes even when her character is only glimpsed reacting to the situation on a background monitor.
 Expect to see a lot more of this Irish actress in the coming years."

 In 2019, Balfe had a recurring voice role as Tavra in the Netflix fantasy series The Dark Crystal: Age of Resistance.
 The series, which was a prequel to the 1982 fantasy film The Dark Crystal and produced by the Jim Henson Company, was released to critical acclaim.
 Also in 2019, she had a starring role opposite Matt Damon and Christian Bale in the sports drama film Ford v Ferrari.
 Balfe portrayed Mollie Miles, the wife of professional race car driver Ken Miles, a role which earned her an IFTA nomination for Best Actress in a Supporting Role.
 The film received universal acclaim upon release and was nominated for the Academy Award for Best Picture.

 In 2021, Balfe had a co-starring role in Kenneth Branagh's semi-autobiographical film Belfast, for which she received critical acclaim.
 Critic Richard Lawson of Vanity Fair lauded Balfe for her "modest, affable performance".
 Her performance earned her nominations for the Screen Actors Guild Award, Golden Globe Award, Critics' Choice Movie Award, and British Academy Film Award for Best Supporting Actress.
 The film was nominated for Best Picture at the 94th Academy Awards.
 She has been a member of the Actors Branch of the Academy of Motion Picture Arts and Sciences since June 2022.

-Balfe stars in the 20th Century Studios film The Amateur.
+Balfe starred in the 20th Century Studios film The Amateur in 2025.